alfonsocamberolorenzo/LinkItONE_BLE/README.md

 BLE GATT is defined by three different statements:

-* Profiles: pre- defined collection of Services that has been compiled by either the Bluetooth 2
-SIG or by the peripheral designers.
-* Services: are used to break data up into logic entities, and contain specific chunks of data called characteristics.
-* Characteristics: the lowest level concept in GATT transactions is the Characteristic, which encapsulates a single data point
+* Profiles: GATT Profile specifies the structure in which profile data is exchanged.
+* Services: collection of data and associated behaviors to accomplish a particular function or feature of a device or portions of a device.
+* Characteristics: value used in a service along with properties and configuration information about how the value is accessed and information about how the value is displayed or represented.

 ![alt text][gatt]